The Followers of Men, or of Christ

 I wrote a series of articles called, The Call of God in His Seven Thunders that gets into more detail of what happens when people prefer to follow men instead of God.
-We must understand that there is a sense of urgency in the last days to throw out the man-made religious agendas through religious carnal men, but instead seek a face-to-face meeting with God through His Son Jesus Christ.
-If we don’t, we are in big trouble.
+We must understand that there is a sense of urgency in these last days to throw out the man-made religious agendas created by carnal religious men.
+We must seek a face-to-face meeting with God through His On before it is too late.

-God told Samuel what would happen when men put other men between themselves and God.
+God told Samuel what would happen when men put other men between themselves and Him.

 And you shall cry out in that day because of YOUR KING which you shall have chosen you; and the LORD will not hear you in that day” -1 Samuel 8:18

-The church system of today is no different.
+The counterfeit antichrist church system of today is no different.
 They are more comfortable following man and his government instead of God’s.
 This is idolatry.

-When people start following man instead of God, they set up idols in their hearts.
-Jesus and the Apostles were not in the mentality of “follow,” but that of walking with, or accompanying them.
+When people start following man instead of God through Christ, they set up idols in their hearts.
+Christ and the apostles were not in the mentality of follow as carnal man defines it, but that of walking with, or accompanying.

 And whoever does not take his cross and FOLLOW (akolouthei) AFTER (opiso) me is not worthy of me. – Matthew 10:38

-Stop following men, the only ONE we are to follow is Jesus Christ.
+Stop following men, the only ONE we are to follow is Christ.